zlabjp/nghttpx-ingress-lb/README.md

     serviceName: s1
     servicePort: 80
 ```

+For k8s v1.13 or earlier, use `extensions/v1beta1` instead of
+`networking.k8s.io/v1beta1`.

 If TLS is configured for a service, and it is accessed via cleartext
 HTTP, those requests are redirected to HTTPS URI.
 If